depsypher/flapjack/README.md

 A tasty java stack for building modern web applications.

 ## What is Flapjack?
-Flapjack is a java webapp that comes with functionality virtually any site is going to need.
+Flapjack is a java webapp that comes with functionality virtually any site is going to need.<br/>
 Use it as a starting point for building your own web applications.

 ## Why use Flapjack?